AllonKleinLab/SPRING_dev/README.md

 ### Installing Python libraries

-To run SPRING Viewer locally, make sure Python 2.7 is and the following Python libraries are installed:
+To run SPRING Viewer locally, make sure Python 2.7 is installed (and that it's your active version).
+You will also need the following Python libraries:

 `scikit-learn`
 `numpy`